Songs of Surrender: Writing and recording

 Over the course of recording Songs of Surrender, the Edge estimated that the group created 50 new song arrangements in total.
 Songs such as "Angel of Harlem" and "Moment of Surrender" were in contention to be included on the album but were ultimately left off.

 Release and promotion

 Pre-announcement updates

-Clayton first mentioned a re-recording project during a June 2021 interview with Rocky O'Riordan on the band's U2-X Radio station on Sirius XM: "we are playing around with rearranging some of the songs that we have and setting them in a more acoustic environment.
+Clayton first mentioned a re-recording project during a June 2021 interview with Rocky O'Riordan on the band's U2-X Radio station on SiriusXM: "we are playing around with rearranging some of the songs that we have and setting them in a more acoustic environment.
 Edge got a bit of a bee in his bonnet and... said let's look at these songs and imagine them in a different context.
 So we are playing around with that.
 He's putting a lot of work into changing the keys, and moving them onto piano and that sort of thing."
 Clayton added that he hoped for a release by the end of 2021.